DharshiBalasubramaniyam/k8s-sample/README.md

 - A Service exposes the Pods to the outside world or to other Pods.
 - It provides a stable endpoint even the pods change.
 - It automatically load-balances traffic across Pods.
+- Service → matches Pods using labels → those Pods are created by a Deployment

 ## Node
 - A Node is a single machine (virtual or physical) in the cluster where pods run.